boatnoah/Pathfinding-Project/README.md

    - Click and drag to create walls or obstacles on the grid.
    - Place the start and end points by clicking on the respective cells.
    - Press the "Run" button to visualize the algorithm finding the shortest path.

-3. **Customize:**
-   - Modify the `config.py` file to adjust parameters like grid size, animation speed, etc.

 ## Algorithms